tatianaacostag/DevelopersDoc_site/content/en/docs/Services/Promotions.md

 linkTitle: "Installments and Promotions"
 date: 2021-03-26T14:02:05-05:00
 description: >
     Promotions feature lets you consult the valid promotions, along with their associate costs, characteristics, and further relevant information available for your customers.
-Promotions API applies only to Argentina.
+Promotions API applies only to Argentina and Mexico.
 weight: 50
 ---

+## What are Installments and Promotions
+With Installments and Promotions, you can offer to your customer the possibility to buy your products paying in a determined number of installments.
+Regardless of the number of installments selected by your customer, you will receive the full amount of the purchase minus the commission free agreed with PayU.

+To perform the configuration of Installments and Promotions based on the agreements you have with bank entities, contact your sales representative.

 ## How does Promotions and Installments works in PayU
-To use promotions, you need to first consult the available promotions for your shop, then select one and finally, send the payment request along with the promotion Id selected.
+To use promotions, you need to first consult the available promotions for your shop; then, select the promotion that fits to your needs and finally, send the payment request along with the promotion Id selected and the number of installments.

 The following sequence of events explains better the promotions flow.